 - Survey templates are attached as 2151F4-5-6.
-Survey items may not be removed except by - 27 approval of the Board.
+Survey items may not be removed except by - approval of the Board.
 Survey items may be added at the discretion of administration in order to - obtain more or better information relating to program standards and goals and improvement - 29 initiatives.
-Essay or free-form text survey questions must not be used.
-Questions that would - require a survey participant to give identifiable information must not be used.
+Essay or free-form text survey questions may be used at the discretion of the - administration.
+Questions that would require a survey participant to give identifiable - information must not be used.

-- These review and survey processes are intended to be an evaluation of the activities/athletics - program and are not to be used as the sole evaluation of an advisor/coach.
-The Board recognizes - that supervision and evaluation of activity/athletic advisors/coaches rests with school - administration.
+- 33 These review and survey processes are intended to be an evaluation of the activities/athletics - program and are not to be used as the sole evaluation of an advisor/coach.
+The Board recognizes - 35 that supervision and evaluation of activity/athletic advisors/coaches rests with school - administration.
 Data from the surveys associated with these policies may be used as a part of, - but not as a substitute for, the regular advisor/coach evaluation process.
-In addition, the Districts - 37 recognizes that complaints about an advisor/coach should follow the Uniform Complaint - 38 Procedure in Policy 1700.
+In addition, the Districts - 38 recognizes that complaints about an advisor/coach should follow the Uniform Complaint - 39 Procedure in Policy 1700.